rhoitink/simulatedmicroscopy/docs/example-usage.md

 The generation of a simulated microscopy image consists of several steps:

 1. Generation/loading of a point spread function (PSF)
-2. Generation of a point source image (PSI) from a set of coordinates
+2. Generation of a particle image (PI) from a set of coordinates
-3. Convolution of the PSI with the PSF
+3. Convolution of the PI with the PSF
 4. Optional: adding noise and downsampling the image

 Each of the steps is explained below

 ## 1. Definition of a point spread function

-There are two ways of getting two a point spread function:
+There are two ways of getting a point spread function:

-### 1. Reading in from Huygens `.h5` file format
+### 1.1 Reading in from Huygens `.h5` file format

 Just pass the filename as an argument to the `HuygensPSF` class